-Trump calls George Floyd's death a 'very, very sad' situation, says he expects 'full report'
+Trump says he's ordered DOJ, FBI to investigate George Floyd's death, calls it a 'very, very sad' situation

-President Trump on Wednesday said he expects to get a “very full report” soon on the death of George Floyd, calling the death of the Minnesota black man who died in police custody earlier this week a "very, very sad, sad event."
+President Trump on Wednesday said he has ordered both the FBI and the Department of Justice to investigate the death of George Floyd, the Minnesota black man who died in police custody earlier this week and whose death has sparked national outrage.

+"At my request, the FBI and the Department of Justice are already well into an investigation as to the very sad and tragic death in Minnesota of George Floyd," Trump tweeted.

-Trump made his comments while in Florida to watch the launch of the SpaceX rocket ship.
+Trump earlier in the day called Floyd's death a "very, very sad" situation during a trip to Florida for the launch of the SpaceX rocket ship.
 (The launch was delayed due to inclement weather after he arrived.)

+The president's tweet also came after presumptive Democratic presidential nominee Joe Biden called on the DOJ's Civil Rights Division to investigate the death of Floyd.

+Biden said Floyd's death was “part of an ingrained, systemic cycle of injustice that still exists in this country” and "cuts at the very heart of our sacred belief that all Americans are equal in rights.”

 Floyd’s death is now under investigation by the FBI and state law enforcement authorities.
 It immediately drew comparisons to the case of Eric Garner, an unarmed black man who died in 2014 in New York City after he was placed in a chokehold by police and pleaded for his life, saying he could not breathe.